top of page

 Writer's pictureMarco

-The Ultimate Guide to Onsen Etiquette: Dos and Don'ts for a Relaxing Experience
+Onsen Etiquette Guide: The Ultimate Dos and Don'ts for a Relaxing Experience

 So, you’ve made it to Japan, and you’re ready to dive into one of the most quintessentially Japanese experiences: the onsen.
 Picture this—steaming hot water surrounded by stunning landscapes, whether it’s snow-capped mountains in winter or serene forests in the spring.
 But before you strip down and plunge into these natural hot springs, there are a few things you need to know.
 Onsen culture comes with its own set of rules and customs that might be unfamiliar to first-timers.
 Don’t worry, though!
-This ultimate guide to onsen etiquette will ensure you have a relaxing and respectful experience.
+This Onsen etiquette guide will ensure you have a relaxing and respectful experience.

 Onsen Entrance